ssc-oscar/AuthorIDResolution/README.md

 The following are descriptions for the files in the repo:

 prep.sh:
 Used for first round of grouping the ID data.
 The script will group the IDs based on name, email, and ...
+Some of the scripts used in prep.sh can be found here: https://bitbucket.org/swsc/lookup/src/master/

 split_forML.sh:
 Used to split the output file from prep.sh into X sub-files.
 This script produces two different files: block_chunk_* files that holds the metadata of the IDs, and block_IDS_* that holds just the block ID values.
 Both file types are used alongside each other for the R script.